AuroraAmissa/StarlitSkies/content/chapters/ch0-title.md

 ## Inspirations

-Starlit Skies is continuation of the line of system design started by the 3rd draft of **[Magical Burst]** by **Yuruki Zero Games**.
+Starlit Skies is continuation of the line of system design started by the 3rd draft of **[Magical Burst]**.
 The following game systems serve as major inspirations:

 * **[Magical Burst]** (3rd draft) by **Yuruki Zero Games**: The original mechanical inspiration for Starlit Skies, before its later drafts moved to an approach more similar to traditional PBTA.
 * **[Project Rebirth]** by **Fact**: The previous author of a continuation of Magical Burst 3rd draft, who laid a lot of the groundwork experimentation with the system design that made Starlit Skies possible.